dreeves/tocks/README.md

    (it counts as a fractional tock if you finish early, eg, 30min = 2/3)
 3. If you do go over 45min then it doesn't matter when you stop the clock or whether you tag it done (it counts as 1/3 of a tock regardless)
-4. Make sure to tag it :tock when you start and :done if you finish early
+4. Make sure to tag it :done if you finish early
 5. Tag it :void for a legit interruption or forgetting to stop the timer